The Kansas Ryan White Part B Program

 Primary Medical Care Services

-The Kansas Ryan White Part B Program allows clients to access qualified medical professionals throughout the state for treatment of HIV infection and illnesses related to the progression of the infection.
-The Primary Care Services Network is one of the cornerstones of HIV care in the State of Kansas.
+The Kansas Care Program provides clients with access to qualified medical professionals throughout the state for treatment of HIV infection and illnesses related to the progression for the infection.
+The Primary Care Services Network is one of the cornerstones of HIV care in the state of Kansas.
 As eligible clients access these services, they can be monitored and treated by physicians with the expertise in treating HIV infection.

 Services are available to eligible Ryan White Part B clients for any service related to the diagnosis, monitoring and treatment of HIV-infection and those disease states/illnesses associated with this infection.
 These include, but are not limited to: